Stkrr002/court_counter/README.md

 # court_counter\
-A android application ,which record the points of two different teams,and show result(who won).\
+A android application ,which record the points of two different teams,and show result(who won)\
 This is my first android application.\
-Valid point(s) are +3,+2, and free throw which counts to be +1.\
+Valid point(s) are +3,+2, and free throw which counts to be +1\

 main activity.\
  ![WhatsApp Image 2021-10-01 at 7 37 21 AM](https://user-images.githubusercontent.com/88109183/135701615-c7099eb8-4789-4574-8019-31a7bcfe8ea0.jpeg)